 Table of Contents

-If a payment fails to your school, we recommend you click into the failed payment to see the failure reason (eg: insufficient funds) and then get in touch with the payer directly to resubmit that payment.
+If a payment fails to your school, we recommend you get in touch with the payer directly to resubmit that payment.
 Once they're ready, the parent can submit a new payment against the balance due.
+If possible, the reason the payment failed will be included in the email, if there is not a stated reason, the parent should reach out to their financial institution for further information.

 Typically failed payments are caught quickly and never process to your account, but occasionally a parent's payment then fails after brightwheel has already made that deposit into the program’s account.
 When this happens, brightwheel will deduct that payment to reconcile that those funds.
 Details about this deduction can be found in your Deposit Details Report.
 In addition to the emails sent whenever a payment fails to alert you to the failure, brightwheel will either take the withdrawal out as a stand-alone transaction from your program’s bank account (resulting in a negative deposit) or group it with the deposit you have scheduled that day.